Age of X

 "Age of X" is a comic book storyline published by Marvel Comics as part of its X-Men series.
 The storyline is set in an alternate reality known as Earth-11326.
-Running from January to April 2011, it is similar in name and tone to the 1995 "Age of Apocalypse" (AoA) storyline.
+Running from January to April 2011, it is similar in name and tone to the 1995 "Age of Apocalypse" storyline.

 Plot

 Background

 After the announcement of the storyline in December 2010, Marvel added QR codes on selected comics.
 These codes were linked to five different historical logs, each providing background for the "Age of X".